rishabh42tiwari/SuperResGAN/README.md

 # 🖼️ SuperGenGAN Image Enhancer

-A React-based web application that enhances low-resolution or blurry images using a retrained **SuperGenGAN** (ESRGAN-based) super-resolution model.
+A React-based web application that improves low-resolution or blurry images using a retrained **SuperGenGAN** (ESRGAN-based) machine learning model.
+The application allows users to upload an image, process it through the super-resolution model, and compare the Before/After results inside a clean React interface.

 ---

-## 🔍 Demo
+## 🔍 Demo (Before & After)

 | Before | After |
 |--------|--------|